vlang/vlang-blog/docs/thumbnail-image.md

 - The graphic elements used must follow the [style guide](style-guide.md).
   These include components like text, which must use stipulated fonts.
-- It is recommended to have the hero image be in landscape mode.
+- It is recommended to have the thumbnail image be in landscape mode.
 - The preferred resolution is **1600x900**.
 - There is no compulsion to choose images based on the official palette colours.
 It is sufficient to use them for graphic elements like text,